BryceStevenWilley/BryceStevenWilley.github.io/_posts/2024-12-03-nintendo-music.md

 ## The App, as is

 The service is free with a Nintendo online subscription, and practically, it works a lot like Spotify or Apple Music.
-I won't mention feature that work the same as they do in those services (i.e. downloads, repeat vs shuffle, etc.).
+I won't mention features that work the same as they do in those services (i.e. downloads, repeat vs shuffle, etc.).

 <img style="width:70%;" src="../../assets/nintendo-music/main-screen.png"/>